telerik/winforms-docs/gridview/cells/accessing-and-setting-the-currentcell.md

 ## Accessing the current cell

-To get an instance of the current cell simply create a variable of type GridDataCellElement and assign to it the current cell:#_[C#] Accessing the current cell_
+To get an instance of the current cell simply create a variable of type GridDataCellElement and assign to it the current cell:

 {{source=..\SamplesCS\GridView\Cells\SetttingCurrentCell.cs region=readingTheCurrentCell}}
 {{source=..\SamplesVB\GridView\Cells\SettingCurrentCell.vb region=readingTheCurrentCell}}